nachomonkey/RefreshAllNodes/README.md

 ![The button is shown in the Blueprints toolbar menu](docs/MenuButton.png)

-Clicking the button will refresh all nodes in all of your blueprints.
-It performs the same action as manually using "Refresh All nodes" on each blueprint.
+Clicking the button will refresh all nodes in all blueprints.
+It performs the same action as manually using "Refresh All nodes" on each blueprint, and then optionally compiles the blueprint.
+After the blueprints have all been refreshed, they are saved.

 The "Refresh Blueprints" action, found in the Content Browser's right-click context menu, will refresh blueprints found in the selected folders.